-Our voice clinic is highly specialized is diagnosing all reasons and effects of RRP problems and offers state-of-art therapeutical options to regain a mostly normal voice function.
+Our voice clinic is highly specialized in diagnosing all reasons and effects of Recurrent Respiratory Papilloma (RRP) problems and offers state-of-art therapeutical options to regain a mostly normal voice function.
 Patients come from all over the world for phonosurgical treatment, e.g. photoangiolytic laser surgery with KTP or blue laser, injections, and therapeutic vaccination.
 We perform surgery in the office or in general anesthesia, both in an ambulatory setting.

-As an alternative to removing the papillomas under general anesthesia, an outpatient laser operation with a photoangiolytic laser (KTP laser or blue laser) with superficial spray anesthesia and painlessly can be carried out.
-The laser is used to cauterize only the blood vessels within the vocal cord and to protect the mucous membrane above it – similar to the dermatological treatment of spider veins in the skin.
-The sclerosing of the superficial vessels within the vocal fold leads to the papillomas „drying out“ after a few days.
-This procedure can save the patient multiple general anesthesia.
+As an alternative to the removal of laryngeal papillomas under general anesthesia, laser surgery with a photoangiolytic laser (KTP laser or Blue Laser) can be performed under superficial spray anesthesia and without pain.
+(See video above).
+The laser is used to obliterate only the blood vessels within the vocal fold, sparing the overlying mucosa – similar to the dermatological treatment of spider veins in the skin.
+Sclerosing the superficial vessels within the vocal fold causes the papillomas to “dry up” after a few days.
+This procedure can save the patient from multiple general anesthesia.

-Papillomas – like warts – can come back even after a complete surgical removal.
-Many patients require multiple operations.
-We have developed a treatment concept in which the surgical removal under general anesthesia and/or local anesthesia is combined with the injection of a virostat and other measures and with which we have had very good experiences.
+Laryngeal papilloma, like warts, can recur even after complete surgical removal.
+Many patients require multiple surgeries.
+We have developed a concept in treatment in which surgical ablation under general anaesthesia and/or local anaesthesia is combined with injection of a virostatic agent and other measures, and with which we have had very good experience.